Anthony Read: Early life

 Read was born in the small mining community of Cheslyn Hay, Staffordshire.
 He originally set out to become an actor, due to his education at Queen Mary's Grammar School in Walsall, known for its strong theatrical tradition, and then at the Central School of Speech and Drama in London.
 General mobilization interrupted his studies, and he founded a theatre company called Theatre Unlimited.
 However, with his acting career lasting only for a short time, he first became an advertising copywriter, then performed his National Service as a gunner with the Royal Artillery, and later worked as editor at Jonathan Cape.

 Career

 1960s

-His earliest work was as a freelance writer for the BBC's police drama series Z-Cars in 1962.
+Read's earliest work was as a freelance writer for the BBC's police drama series Z-Cars in 1962.
 He became a BBC employee on 2 November 1963.
 He soon graduated to writer/script editor of several other adventure-mystery series, like the anthological Detective, The Indian Tales of Rudyard Kipling and the version of Sherlock Holmes (1965) with Douglas Wilmer in the lead.
 The balance of the decade was spent on the drama, The Troubleshooters.
 A series about the petroleum industry, The Troubleshooters provided Read with the steadiest work of his career.
 He was the series' original script editor in 1965, and took over as producer from 1969 to 1972.